yearn/yearn-devdocs/docs/developers/v2/entities.md

 ### Naming Conventions

-#### Certain prefixes may be used to indicate a particular type of value.
+#### Certain prefixes may be used to indicate a particular type of value

 #### \* total - indicates this is a cumulative value (e.g. totalSharesMinted, totalGrossReturns)